-After this whirlwind of over a year, it looks like normalcy is finally on the way.
-But, after a year of working from home, the transition back to the office after working remotely will be hard.
+After almost two years, it looks like normalcy is finally on the way.
+But, after two years of working from home, the transition back to the office after working remotely will be hard.
 Some members of your team are probably eager to get back, and some members are dreading it.
 Not to mention having to switch out the sweatpants for dress pants.
-As a manager, it will be difficult to keep everyone on the same page and keep employee morale high.
+As a manager, it can be difficult to keep everyone on the same page and keep employee morale high.
 This is why we have created a list of 10 tips to help your team transition back to the office after working remotely.

 Preparing for your return back to the office after working remotely will help reduce your team’s stress.
 With 54% of workers feeling anxious for their return to work, this will be crucial in maintaining morale.
 Before you return to the office, send an email out that details any new protocols, updates, and support.
 This will include health guidelines that will be put into place, like how often shared bathrooms, kitchen areas, and other high traffic areas will be cleaned, social distancing, mask, and vaccine protocols.
 Also included in the email should be resources for support.
 Whether it be HR, management, or online resources, showing that you care about the well-being of your team will make them feel more comfortable.
 To end the email, say you are open to any tips to make the transition easier, and you are happy to answer any questions your team may have.
 After the email, you will want to ensure the office is ready.
 This could include stocking up on cleaning products, setting up hand sanitizer stations, and supplying resources.
 The last thing that I would suggest is leaving a treat, gift card, or something else that will break the tension of returning to the office.